Skip to content

 HCLS AI Factory — Learning Guide: Advanced

-Level: Graduate / Professional — Assumes familiarity with molecular biology, bioinformatics, and machine learning concepts.
+Level: Professional — Assumes familiarity with molecular biology, bioinformatics, and machine learning concepts.

 What You'll Learn: Deep technical analysis of the HCLS AI Factory architecture, from BWA-MEM2 seed-and-extend algorithms through diffusion-based molecular docking, with emphasis on algorithmic design decisions, scaling bottlenecks, and clinical translation barriers.

-Chapter 1: Computational Genomics — From FASTQ to VCF
+Chapter 1: Genomic Foundation Engine — From FASTQ to VCF

 1.1 Sequencing Data Characteristics